 Yes, there is parking nearby.

 No, there are no baby changing facilities.

 Caerphilly Castle has not told us if you can bring a picnic.

 Yes, there is an onsite restaurant.

 Yes, Caerphilly Castle is wheelchair friendly and has accessible toilets.

-Caerphilly Castle has not told us if they are fully pushchair friendly.
+No, Caerphilly Castle have stated they are not pushchair friendly.

 Caerphilly Castle has not told us if they are dog friendly.

 Caerphilly Castle is a proper castle - all crumbly walls and moats.
 There's not masses to do if you have kids but it’s definitely worth a look, especially on a sunny day.
 We combined it with a walk as the local area is really lovely too, and it’s nice to go all the way around the grounds.